5 November 2015:

 We received carried interest income from the repayment of a high yield vendor loan provided in conjunction with the exit from Inflight Service.
 Moreover, the completion of the exit from Cederroth resulted in significant cash flow to both fund investors and CapMan.
 Funds at the end of their life cycle still hold companies with notable return potential, of which the recent exits from Swereco by the CapMan Life Science IV fund and ÅF AB by the CapMan Public Market fund are good examples.”

 To read the full Interim Report for 1 January - 30 September 2015, please click here.

-To read CapMan Group’s Interim Report, please click below:
+To read CapMan Group’s Interim Reports and Financial Statement Bulletins, please click below: